Cut by Raiders, Brown becoming a Patriot on eve of opener

 A Patriots spokesman did not immediately respond to a request for comment.

+Belichick also took a chance in 2004 on running back Corey Dillon, who had fallen out of favor in Cincinnati; he ran for 1,635 yards and helped New England win its third Super Bowl in four seasons.
+(Some other moves, like Albert Haynesworth, didn’t work out.)

+Gordon dragged Cleveland through a series of suspensions before the Browns traded him to the Patriots last September.
+Belichick was rewarded with 40 catches for 720 yards and three touchdowns before Gordon was suspended Dec.
+20 for violating the league’s drug policy.

-New England opens the season against the Steelers on Sunday night, when they will raise their sixth Super Bowl championship banner.
-Brown is unlikely to play, but even his presence on the Patriots’ sideline adds a new wrinkle to his tumultuous tenure in Pittsburgh.
+New England opens the season against the Steelers on Sunday night, when the Patriots will raise their sixth Super Bowl championship banner.
+Brown is not eligible to be officially signed until Monday, but even his presence on the Patriots’ sideline adds a new wrinkle to his tumultuous tenure in Pittsburgh.

 A four-time All-Pro who caught 837 passes over nine seasons with the Steelers, the team tired of Brown’s antics and traded him to Oakland in March.
 But he never made it onto the field in a Raiders uniform.